Setting up Development Environment with Vagrant

 After Vagrant has installed, we will need to restart Windows to apply the changes.
 Once the installation completes, we can start using Vagrant on our Windows computer.

 In this part of the tutorial, we will be installing Vagrant on a CentOS 7 server.
-Basically, we have several options available to us, but in this case, we will take a bit of a different approach by installing it using the official RPM package from this link.
+Basically, we have several options available to us, but in this case, we will take a bit of a different approach by installing Vagrant using the official RPM package from this link.

 Installing Vagrant on CentOS 7